hldohaga/upfnabp/methodandresults.md

 The design has a random selection across postal units (psu).
 This is stratified to ensure a representative sample across the four nations and across regions within those countries.
 The sample is also representative for age and sex.

-Having taken up the study participants complete a 4 day food diary, and have an interview with a nurse which includes taking several measurements.
+Having taken up the study, participants complete a 4 day food diary, and have an interview with a nurse which includes taking several measurements.
 Weighting is given for each annual survey to enable comparison across the years taking account for alterations in uptake and response completion.

 ### NDNS Dataset